AlexandreDecan/sismic/docs/index.rst

 - A statechart interpreter offering a discrete, step-by-step, and fully observable simulation engine
 - Built-in support for expressing actions and guards using regular Python code, can be easily extended to other programming languages
 - A design-by-contract approach for statecharts: contracts can be specified to express invariants, pre- and postconditions on states and transitions
-- Runtime checking of behavioral properties expressed as statecharts.
+- Runtime checking of behavioral properties expressed as statecharts
-- Predefined step definitions and utilities (including test coverage) to support behavior-driven development
+- Built-in support for behavior-driven development
 - Synchronous and asynchronous simulation, in real time or simulated time
 - Support for communication between statecharts and co-simulation
 - Statechart visualization using `PlantUML <http://www.plantuml.com/plantuml>`__